 Zeke is nine days old today.
 Four years of yearning have come to a fruitful and blessed conclusion with his birth.
 I can hardly express how much better it is in every possible way to be able to snuggle with him outside of my body instead of carrying him within.
-Our lives have changed so much in the past couple weeks that any words I can think of frankly seem inadequate to the task of describing what we're feeling and have experienced, but--being a writer--I feel compelled to try to come up with those words anyway.
+Our lives have changed so much in the past couple weeks that any words I can think of frankly seem inadequate to the task of describing what we’re feeling and have experienced, but–being a writer–I feel compelled to try to come up with those words anyway.
 So here are a few brief chapters.

 I just finished reading Suzanne Collins’ magnificent Hunger Games trilogy.
 In addition to being a gripping thriller, it is a searing look into the darkness of mankind and our predilection for destroying each other.
 Collins does not spare us from the sickening and horrifying details of warfare, and the moral ambiguity that inevitably creeps in whenever we begin killing in the name of something good.
 As Peeta–the hero Katniss Everdeen’s love interest–says of the fighting, “how do you think this will end?
 What will be left?”
 The Hunger Games trilogy is sci-fi, set hundreds of years in the future.
 But Peeta’s questions haunt our real world today.

 We had a great time at the Cox Farms Fall Festival today.
 Zoe tried most of the slides, asked someone in a bunny suit if he/she wanted a carrot, and played with her friend Salome on the hay pile.
 Other highlights were the hay ride (with a very spirited driver) and a cow-milking show.

 As Betsy has documented on her blog here and here, Zoe loves to read, talk, and play-act about mommies having babies.
 And when we go to the library, Zoe almost exclusively picks out books either for or about babies.
 We try to round out her library haul with books on other topics, if only to keep ourselves from going crazy reading about babies all the time.